alexandrosk/marketplace-app/README.md

 1. `pnpm i`
 2. `pnpm run dev`
+3. Open a new terminal and go to
-3. `cd extensions/account-page && pnpm i && pnpm run dev`
+4. `cd extensions/account-page && pnpm i && pnpm vite:dev`
+5. To deploy the extension changes, `pnpm vite:build` in the extension folder and then `shopify deploy in the root`
-4. Important for theme app extension: change the proxy url in the shopify app settings to your updated cloudflare url
+6. Important for theme app extension: change the proxy url in the shopify app settings to your updated cloudflare url

 ## To Do 📝